whisperity/DuplicateDestroyer/README.md

 -----------
 * Put the executable into the top folder of the tree you want to check.
 * _Optional step_ To only check for duplicates (but to **avoid** accidentally removing them), run the program normally.
 * Run it from the command-line as `DuplicateDestroyer.exe -ok`.
-This run will actually delete the files.
+(This arms the application.)
+* DuplicateDestroyer will ask you to specify which file **to keep** in case there are duplicates.
+The rest of the files will be deleted.
+* Alternatively, you might specify `-o` or `-n` to auto-schedule the oldest or newest files.

 Implications/Limitations
 ------------------------